Connect with others who understand.

 Talk With Others Who Understand

 What deodorants or alternatives have you used after your lymph node removal surgery or mastectomy?
-Do you have any recommendations?
-Share your thoughts in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 A MyBCTeam Member